How to maintain your engine

 Do turbo engines require more maintenance?

 Chevrolet Cruze 1.4L turbo engine.

-A turbocharger is powered by very hot exhaust gases, but the turbine shaft is lubricated by engine oil.
-This means that engine oil in a turbo engine must be capable of withstanding much higher temperatures.
-For this reason, premium synthetic oil is the most suitable for a turbocharged engine.
-If you turbocharged engine uses mineral oil, make sure to have the oil changes done regularly, as mineral oil carbonizes much faster in a turbocharged engine.
-When you stop a turbocharged car after hard driving (speeding, towing, etc.) don't shut the engine off right away; let it idle for a while to cool down the turbocharger.
-Very long uphill driving under constant load can also overheat the turbocharger.
+If your turbocharged engine requires mineral oil, make sure to have the oil changes done regularly, as mineral oil carbonizes much faster in a turbocharged engine.
+When you stop a turbocharged car after a long uphill climb, towing or driving hard, don't shut the engine off right away.
+Let it idle for a while to cool down the turbocharger.

 You might also be interested: